Adriankhl/relativitization/README.md

 ./gradlew :simulation:run -PmainClass=relativitization.abm.AllDefaultKt
 ```

-Note that the main class has an additional `Kt` after the file name in kotlin convention.
+Note that the main class has an additional `Kt` after the file name in Kotlin convention.

 ## Generate documentation
 This will produce documentation pages in `build/dokka/htmlMultiModule`: